apache/incubator-teaclave/README.md

 Teaclave is open source in [The Apache Way](https://www.apache.org/theapacheway/), we aim to create a project that is maintained and owned by the community.
 All kinds of contributions are welcome.
+Read this [document](CONTRIBUTING.md) to learn more about how to contribute.
 Thanks to our [contributors](CONTRIBUTORS.md).

 ## Community